ncdc/rsyslog-openshift-plugin/README.md

 **gearBaseDir** - the base directory where OpenShift gears reside (default: /var/lib/openshift)

+**maxCacheSize** - the maximum number of elements to store in the in-memory cache

 # Installing the plugin
 Requires the new (v6+) configuration file format.
-Tested with the v7-stable branch of rsyslog from GitHub.
+Tested with the v7-stable branch of rsyslog (as of commit df77823) from GitHub.

 1. Apply the patch 'rsyslog-openshift.patch' to the source of rsyslog: